Reimagining Anomalies: What If Anomalies Were Normal?: Related Work

-\paragraph{Counterfactual explanation of neural networks on images} CE methods \citep{guidotti2022counterfactual} identify the necessary changes in the input to alter the model prediction in a specific way.
-Unlike feature-attribution techniques, CE methods can explain predictions at a more sophisticated semantic level.
-These explanations can offer valuable information that improves understanding of model behavior and aligns more closely with human cognition \citep{pearl2009causality}.
+\paragraph{Counterfactual explanation of neural networks on images.} CE methods \citep{guidotti2022counterfactual} identify the necessary changes in the input to alter the model prediction in a specific way.
+Such explanations can provide profound insights that enhance comprehension of model behavior and align more closely with human cognitive processes \citep{pearl2009causality}.
 Existing CE algorithms are designed primarily for supervised learning on tabular data \citep{wachter2017counterfactual,mothilal2020explaining,guidotti2022counterfactual}.
-Some recent studies have also explored the application of CE in image classification \citep{goyal_counterfactual_2019, ghandeharioun_dissect_2021,abid2022meaningfully,singla2023explaining}.
-DISSECT \citep{ghandeharioun_dissect_2021} stands out with its ability to generate multiple CEs with disentangled high-level concepts.
-However, to date, there is no existing work on the application of CE for image AD.
+A few studies have also explored the application of CE to image classification \citep{goyal_counterfactual_2019, ghandeharioun_dissect_2021,abid2022meaningfully,singla2023explaining}.
+DISSECT \citep{ghandeharioun_dissect_2021} is notable for its ability to generate multiple CEs with disentangled high-level concepts.
+Recent work started exploring CE for supervised image AD.
+Studies by \citet{sanchez2022healthy, wolleb2022diffusion, siddiqui2024vald, ahamed2024igconda, fontanella2024diffusion} utilize diffusion models guided by text prompts or learnable conditions to generate normal counterparts of abnormal medical images.
+These approaches rely on supervised learning, framing the AD problem as a classification task.
+They fine-tune pretrained diffusion models or use classifier-guidance, utilizing both normal and ground-truth anomalies.
+Although these approaches are promising for explaining model decisions with counterfactuals, they are applicable only to supervised settings, making them unsuitable for unsupervised AD models.